Ford Motor Company in Essex

 Eco-friendly electric vehicles

-Looking to the future, Dunton is set to play a crucial role in Ford’s operations.
+Looking to the future, Dunton is set to play a crucial role in Ford Motor Company’s operations.
 A landmark fleet of plug-in hybrid Transit vans have both been designed and engineered at Ford Dunton, making them the first volume van maker to offer a van of this kind.

 This is part of a general move by Ford, the UK’s best-selling commercial vehicle brand, to lead the pack in electric and autonomous vehicles by investing $11bn into this area by 2022.

 This new breed of eco-friendly Transit vans are currently in the middle of a London trial which is being organised in conjunction with Transport for London, before being scheduled for volume production in 2019.

 Ford Motor Company is a global automotive and mobility company based in Dearborn, Michigan.
 With about 202,000 employees and 62 plants worldwide, the company’s core business includes designing, manufacturing, marketing and servicing a full line of cars, trucks and SUVs, as well as Lincoln luxury vehicles.

 To expand its business model, Ford is aggressively pursuing emerging opportunities with investments in electrification, autonomy and mobility.